Perfume making class in Grasse

 • The fun doesn’t stop at creating a fragrance, you also have the opportunity to name it.
 I recommend giving this thought before arriving at the workshop that way you don’t feel pressure to think of something creative on the spot.

-• Galimard is located outside of the city center and a bit tricky to reach with public transportation as most bus drivers don’t speak English.
+• Galimard is located outside of the city center and is a bit tricky to reach with public transportation as most bus drivers don’t speak English.
 I recommend contacting Galimard to see if there is an easier way to reach them.

 Perfume, a Cocktail of Memories & Emotion